-Hello, I’m Christopher Berry, and I am a postdoctoral research fellow with the Gravitational Wave Group, part of the Astrophysics and Space Research Group at the University of Birmingham.
+Hello, I’m Christopher Berry, and I am a postdoctoral research fellow at the University of Birmingham.
 I am a theoretical physicist, who has somehow become an observational astronomer.
 I spend most of my time studying gravity, I am particularly interested in what we can learn from gravitational waves and I am currently working as part of the LIGO Scientific Collaboration.
-To find out a little more, have a look at my research page, I also try to write a blog post about each of my papers (I’m rather behind at the moment).
+To find out a little more, have a look at my research page, I also try to write a blog post about each of my papers (I’m extremely behind at the moment).

 Outside of my main research, I am involved with helping out with a variety of outreach activities.
 My group in Birmingham organises a wide range of activities—I’d especially recommend Astronomy in the City during the winter months.
 It’s all quite exciting.